Cesar Blanco

-César Jose Blanco is an American Politician who is currently serving as a member of the Texas Senate.
+César Jose Blanco is an American politician who currently serves as a member of the Texas Senate representing the 29th district.
+He has represented the district since 2021 as a Democrat, and previously served in the Texas House of Representatives.

 Early life and education

 Blanco was raised in El Paso by a single mother and graduated from Eastwood High School.
 Before pursuing a college education, Blanco served in the U.S. Navy as a missile stinger gunner and military intelligence analyst.
 With the help of the G.I.
 Bill, he attended the University of Texas at El Paso and graduated with a B.A. in political science with a minor in history.

 Career

 Blanco's work in politics began when he worked for U.S. Congressman Sivestre Reyes as a caseworker and field representative.

 He then served as chief of staff to U.S. Representatives Pete Gallego and Ciro Rodriguez, from Texas's 23rd congressional district.
 He also worked as a Congressional Relations Officer for the United States Department of Veterans Affairs.

 In February 2016, he was named Political Director of the Latino Victory Project, becoming the group's interim president later that year.